Instamatic: Commercial success

 The Instamatic was an instant success; more than 50 million Instamatic cameras were produced between 1963 and 1970.
-Kodak even gave away a considerable number in a joint promotion with Scott paper towels in the early 1970s in order to generate a large number of new photographers and stimulate lasting demand for its film business.
+Kodak even gave away a considerable number in a joint promotion with Scott paper towels in the early 1970s to generate many new photographers and stimulate lasting demand for its film business.

 Many other manufacturers attempted to capitalize on the popularity of the Instamatic with their own 126 cameras, including Canon, Olympus, Minolta, Ricoh, Zeiss Ikon, and even Rollei.
 Some of these models were far more sophisticated and expensive than the majority of the Kodak cameras: the Rollei SL26, for instance, featured interchangeable lenses (28mm, 40mm, and 80mm), TTL metering, and a rangefinder, and retailed for $300.

 A new series of Instamatics was introduced in 1970 to take advantage of the new Magicube flash technology.
 Magicubes used mechanically triggered pyrotechnic detonators for each bulb, eliminating the need to carry batteries.
 Instamatics with Magicube sockets were denoted by an "X" in the model number (e.g. X-15 or 55X).

 Pocket Instamatic (110 format)

 In 1972, Kodak introduced the Pocket Instamatic series for its new 110 format.
-The 110 cartridge had the same easy-load design as the 126 format but was much smaller, allowing the cameras to be very compact (hence the "Pocket" designation).
-The top-of-the-line model was the Pocket Instamatic 60, which featured a stainless steel body, rangefinder, and automatic exposure.
+The 110 cartridge had the same easy-load cartridge design with an integral take-up spool as the 126 format, but was much smaller, allowing the cameras to be very compact (hence the "Pocket" designation).
+Many cameras carry a four-character date code inside the film compartment or on the door.